J. Rowe

 Time is the Most Valuable Thing We Have

 Time is the most valuable thing we have.
-It's the one resource we can never get back, and yet it's also the one we take for granted the most.
+It's the one resource we can never get back, and yet it's also the one we take most for granted.
 Time with your family.
 Time to sit down with a good cup of coffee and talk with a friend.
 Time to finish the projects on your desk without distraction.
 Time to explore, to travel, to see the world.
-And maybe most importantly, time just for yourself.
+And maybe most importantly, time for yourself.

 "Realize deeply that the present moment is all you ever have."